 There are 4 movie-style campaign scenarios to play through, each containing several individual levels that cover different types of areas and terrain, In each one you must make your way through the hordes of zombies to the “safe house” at the end of each level where you can take a breather and restock on health, guns and ammunition.

-- No Mercy – Starting out from the roof of an apartment building, you must make your way across town to hospital to be rescued by helicopter.
+- No Mercy – Starting out from the roof of an apartment building, you must make your way across town to the hospital to be rescued by helicopter.

 - Death Toll – Fight your way through suburbia and small-town America in an effort to reach a rescue party to take you upriver to safety.